dotnet/docs/docs/core/tutorials/creating-app-with-plugin-support.md

 ## Plugin with library dependencies

 Almost all plugins are more complex than a simple "Hello World", and many plugins have dependencies on other libraries.
 The `JsonPlugin` and `OldJsonPlugin` projects in the sample show two examples of plugins with NuGet package dependencies on `Newtonsoft.Json`.
-The project files themselves don't have any special information for the project references, and (after adding the plugin paths to the `pluginPaths` array) the plugins run perfectly, even if run in the same execution of the `AppWithPlugin` app.
-These projects added `<EnableDynamicLoading>true</EnableDynamicLoading>` to the project properties so that they copy all of their dependencies to the output of `dotnet build`.
+Because of this, all plugin projects should add `<EnableDynamicLoading>true</EnableDynamicLoading>` to the project properties so that they copy all of their dependencies to the output of `dotnet build`.
 Publishing the class library with `dotnet publish` will also copy all of its dependencies to the publish output.

 ## Other examples in the sample